brontosaurrus/MPI-matrix-multiplication/README.md

 # MPI-matrix-multiplication

-Sequencial and Parallel Matrix multiplication comparison with the introduction of MPI and OpenCL
+Sequencial and Parallel Matrix multiplication comparison with the introduction of MPI with OMP and OpenCL